AlexKyr1az1s/Simpe-secured-log-in/README.md

  PRIMARY KEY (`id`)
 );

-9. On the left side of the now stop button click the admin button that opens the web aplocation
+9. On the left side of the now stop button for Apache click the admin button that opens the web aplocation

 To inspect the code use a code editor that suports PHP, HTML and CSS (Two of choices are Notepad++ and Visual Studio Code)